deanpmiller/ANF-Cache-Vols/README.md

 > You have 30 minutes after the cacheState transitions to ClusterPeeringOfferSent to execute the clusterPeeringCommand.
 ---

 ### Step 3: Establish Cluster Peering

-Retrieve (copy) the cluster peering command and passphrase and excute on the on-premises cluster:
+Retrieve (copy) the cluster peering command and passphrase using the following cmdlet, then execute the command on the on-premises cluster via an SSH session.

+The output will display both the `ClusterPeeringCommand` and the `ClusterPeeringPassphrase`.
+You will be prompted to enter the passphrase after running the peering command.

 ```powershell
 Get-AnfCachePeeringPassphrase -ResourceGroupName $ResourceGroupName `